Welfare of farmed insects: Live insect feed

-Sometimes insects are not killed by farming companies but are sold live, for consumption by fish and pets.
+Other insects not killed by farming companies are sold live for consumption by fish and pets.
 95% of the Kreca company's insects are sold live.
 Of the 1500 kg per week of mealworms produced by the Van de Ven company, most are sold as live feed.

-Many suppliers of insects for reptiles offer live bugs and worms.
-Monitor lizards are typically fed live insects and may not eat pre-killed ones.
-Amphibians typically require live insects—wild-caught, home-grown, or bought at a pet store—although some like axolotls can be fed chunks of meat.
+Live insects may be required for some pets that will not consume dead prey.
+For instance, monitor lizards are typically fed live insects and may not eat pre-killed ones.
 It is generally hard to convert reptiles and amphibians that eat insects to pre-killed prey, though some pet owners can feed dead insects by moving or dangling them.
-Bearded dragons can be fed dead crickets by hiding them in other food, dangling them with tongs, squirting them with water, or vibrating a bowl.

-Pet spiders, praying mantids, and other insectivorous bugs typically require live food.
-Hedgehogs can be fed live, freeze-dried, or canned insects.
+For instance, bearded dragons can be fed dead crickets by hiding them in other food, dangling them with tongs, squirting them with water, or vibrating a bowl.
+Pet spiders, or praying mantids and other insectivorous bugs, typically require live food.

-Live worms and insects are commonly used as fishing bait, with the result that they are either eaten alive by fish or drowned.
+Live insects may also be commonly used as fishing bait, with the result that they are either eaten alive by fish or drowned.

 Farmed insects not used for protein

 Many vegans avoid honey and silk because these require insect farming, even though the insects are not eaten.
 Silk production involves boiling silk worms alive in their cocoons.

 The red pigment carmine is produced from powdered bodies of scale insects, so some vegans avoid it.

 Shellac is produced from a resin secreted by the lac bug on specific trees in Asia.
 In addition to its use in industry, shellac is incorporated into some fruits, coffee beans, and candies as confectioner's glaze.
 Some vegans avoid confectioner's glaze because lac bugs may be killed during shellac production.
 Lac used to produce red dye may be even more injurious to lac bugs because while shellac comes from lac-bug secretions, lac dye's color comes from the insect bodies themselves.

+Insects are also farmed in large numbers for biological control, where large numbers of parasitic or predatory insects might be reared and then released into the wild to control a pest species.
+Alternately, in the sterile insect technique, large numbers of sterile male insects may be reared and released in order to reduce wild populations of pest insects or prevent their range expansion, such as with the screwworm.

+Finally, insects may play an unusual role in specific protein production: fruit flies can be used to generate recombinant proteins which can be used for the production of cell-cultured meat or across many other industries.